complxalgorithm/kaktus_app/README.md

 * Repeat!

 ## Add Features with Me
 If there's a feature you think would be a great addition to the application, feel free to contact me at sup@kaktusapp.cpm if you would want to collaborate with me on it.
+I have a lot of features in mind, so I encourage you to email me so that we can make this application better.

 ## Languages/Frameworks/Technologies
 * HTML5/CSS3